mdh266/PECS/Documentation/README.md

 <code>input_file.prm</code>.

 Most of the parameters in <code>input_file.prm</code> will be self explanatory after reading the Model section and from the comments in the file.
-However, we explain some here for clarity.
+However, we explain some of them here for clarity.
 There are two end times in <code>input_file.prm</code> in case in the initial simulation has not fully converged to steady state.
 Instead of restarting the simulation from the initial conditions and rerunning the simulation we can restart the simulation and use the